json-api/json-api/recommendations/index.md

 ### URLs for Individual Resources <a href="#urls-individual-resources" id="urls-individual-resources" class="headerlink"></a>

-Collections of resources **SHOULD** be treated as sets keyed by resource ID.
-The URL for an individual resource **SHOULD** be formed by appending the resource's ID to the collection URL.
+Treat collections of resources as sets keyed by resource ID.
+The URL for an individual resource can be formed by appending the resource's ID to the collection URL.

 For example, a photo with an ID of `"1"` will have the URL: